 Kriterium is a portal for review, publication and dissemination of high-quality academic books, in accordance with the principles for open access.
-Kriterium is a new quality label for Swedish academic books.All books with the Kriterium label will be freely available through open access, in print as well as online.
+Kriterium is a quality label for Swedish academic books.All books with the Kriterium label will be freely available through open access, in print as well as online.

 Our offer of a clear and qualitative certification of academic books is intended to strengthen them as a medium for academic publishing.
 Books are an important publication form for researchers from a range of disciplines, but are sometimes disregarded since they currently do not undergo the same kind of overt quality review that journal articles do.

 Kriterium labelling intends to address this issue by offering a clear stamp of approval